 The Power of Dignity and Our Responsibility to Nurture it in our Girls

 This weekend I have enjoyed catching up on some reading- both fiction and non-fiction.
 While I love fiction as an escape and a channel for relaxation, I find non-fiction particularly informative for work.

 St. Clement’s School has long embraced the issues of diversity, equity, and inclusion and all were at the fore during the School’s recent Ally Weeks.

 Spearheaded by SCS’s Diversity Student Committee and organized in collaboration with students from the Indigenous Affairs Circle,

 Social psychologist Dr. Nilanjana Dasgupta, PhD, spent the day at St. Clement’s School on Tuesday, May 7.

 Dr. Dasgupta, Professor of Psychology and Director of Faculty Equity and Inclusion in the College of Natural Sciences at the University of Massachusetts,

 On Friday our 6B class completed our Junior School’s Indigenous Seven Grandfather Teachings in assembly.
-Their topic was love and they chose to focus on love of family,
+Their topic was love and they chose to focus on love of family, friends, nature and self.

 It was Alumnae Reunion Weekend at St. Clement’s School and the building was bursting at the seams with reminiscences shared and friendships renewed.